intabdul/CodeAlpha_Tasks/README.md

-# CodeAlpha_Simple_URL_Shortner
+CodeAlpha Internship Tasks

+This repository contains the projects I completed during my CodeAlpha Internship.

+Projects

+1. URL Shortener (Flask)

-The task is to develop a backend application that converts long URLs into short, shareable links and redirects users from those short links back to the original URLs.
-The project uses Flask as the backend framework and SQLite for persistent storage.
+A simple web app that shortens long URLs into shareable links and redirects back to the original URL.

+2. Job Board Platform (Django)

+A job board application where recruiters can post jobs and seekers can view them, built using Django.

+Tech Stack

+Python

+Flask

+Django

+SQLite

+Acknowledgment

+Thanks to CodeAlpha for the opportunity to work on these tasks.